 A carnauba based wax will protect your vehicle from UV rays, heat, moisture, oxidation and environmental contamination.
 An application of carnauba wax usually lasts from 6 to 8 weeks.
 If your paintwork is corrected first expect even more durability.

 Synthetic paint sealants are kind of the anti-carnauba.
 They are more durable, easy to apply and there is nothing natural about them.
 Synthetic paint sealants are made of polymers, which are composed of tens thousands of synthetic particles that are linked together.
 When a synthetic polymer sealant bonds to your vehicle’s paint, it forms a rigid shell.
 They are glossy and slick, but do not have the warmth and depth of a carnauba wax.
 Synthetic polymer paint sealants will last from 4 to 6 months.

 However, a growing number of enthusiasts simply refuse to choose.
 Instead they coat their vehicles with a layer of synthetic polymer sealant for long lasting protection and then top it off with a layer of carnauba for a dazzling shine, commonly referred to as “stacking”.

-This invisible glass-like coating not only provides excellent protection against all invironmental contaminants but also partially mimics the self cleaning properties of the Lotus plant leaves in nature (the Lotus Effect).
-This will make washing and drying your vehicle much easier.
+This invisible glass-like coating not only provides excellent protection against all invironmental contaminants but will make washing and drying your vehicle much easier.
 Your wash mitt will glide across your paint surface like never before and drying is near effort-less due to the Hydrophobic properties of these coatings.

 Please note that both carnauba waxes and paint sealants are meant for protection only.
 In order for these products to be effective your paintwork must be corrected first.